argoproj/argo-workflows/examples/README.md

       args: [/etc/os-release]
 ```

-We can even dynamically generate the list of items to interate over!
+We can even dynamically generate the list of items to iterate over!
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow